PICK YOUR DARK BALSAMIC

-Delicious over yoghurt, granola and fruit.
+Delicious over yogourt, granola and fruit.
 For healthy and delicious oatmeal try cooking the oats in almond milk with a splash of maple balsamic, brown sugar, finely chopped pitted dates, a few cardamom pods and whole cloves, and chopped walnuts.
 Let cook on low heat until rich and creamy.
 Finish with a garnish of raw pumpkin seeds and a drizzle of balsamic.

 Make a glaze for baked salmon

 Use this balsamic as a fantastic glaze for salmon.
 Try brushing your salmon fillet with a mixture of maple balsamic and minced garlic.
 Season with salt and pepper and bake.
 Reapply the glaze mixture halfway through cooking.
 Simply delicious!

 Try chopping a medley of root vegetables into large chunks, top with a generous drizzle of maple balsamic, EVOO, fresh thyme and rosemary sprigs, salt, and a light dusting of cinnamon.
 Finish with flaked salt and cracked black pepper.

 Wonderful accompaniment to pork

 Makes for a wonderful addition to your glazed ham.
 Maple balsamic is also fantastic for cooking bacon and pork chops.
 Try seasoning your pork chops with salt and pepper then browning them in olive oil.
 Just before they are done turn the heat down and pour some balsamic into the pan.
 Let the juice bubble and thicken.
 Coat the pork chop in the thick sticky sauce and serve.

 Make a delicious vinaigrette in chicken salads